 While naturally resistant to rot and decay, Western Red Cedar shingles and shakes that have been treated with Chromated copper arsenate (CCA) will add years to the life of your roof or siding.

-Invented in the early 1930’s, CCA treatments protect wood against insect attack and fungal decay and is expected give life to the wood in the excess of forty years.
+Invented in the early 1930s, CCA treatments protect wood against insect attack and fungal decay and is expected to give life to the wood in excess of forty years.
 This can be extremely helpful in areas with high humidity to provide longevity to cedar roofing, utility, highway, marine, agricultural and heavy construction.
-CCA preservative treatments render the wood useless as a food substance for insects and fungi; yet keeps the natural look of the wood.
+CCA preservative treatments render the wood useless as a food substance for insects and fungi yet keeps the natural look of the wood.
 As a matter of fact, it is almost impossible to tell that the wood has even been treated when finished.

 Building a quality project starts from the ground up.
 That’s why we only purchase the best quality Pressure Treated building materials approved for ground contact with good quality retention ratings.

 Like any product, there are various Pressure Treated building materials that are manufactured with different quality standards.
 And, while you may find Pressure Treated products for less money at mass retailers or other lumber yards, be sure when comparing pricing, you also compare quality.

 Retention level refers to the amount of preservative remaining in the wood after the pressure treatment process is complete.
 It is measured on a weight basis and is typically expressed as pounds of preservative per cubic foot (PCF) of wood.
 There are several typical retention levels available.
 Generally, the harsher the condition the wood is exposed to, the higher the retention level must be.

 There are many types of Pressure Treatments for building materials; however, the three types traditionally we provide for our customers are: